IDR/idr-zarr-conversion/README.md

 bioformats2raw (0.12.0) and bftools (8.5.0) installed too
 (ie. `bioformats2raw`, `showinf` available on commandline)

+There is also a bioformats2raw build using the IDR fork of bioformats; sometimes it might be necessary to use this version (use with convert.sh like this `export BF2RAW=~/bioformats2raw-0.13.0-idr/bin/bioformats2raw ./convert.sh ...`).

 All necessary scripts are in the home directory of the rocky user under `idr-zarr-conversion/scripts`.

+There is also a conda `crate` environment, needed for `metadata.py` script and also has `ome_zarr` and `bia-ro-crate` installed.
+Activate with `mm activate crate` (`mm` setup as alias for `micromamba`).

 ## Preparation